 This beauty is a Curlytail Lizard.
 Native to the Bahamas, Curlytail Lizards are named for their distinctive curly tail.
 We saw many of these during our time in the Florida Keys, however, we didn’t manage to catch a good photo of one showing its curly tail.
 They are speedy little creatures that are very hard to catch – or even get close to.

 Green Iguanas are abundant in the Florida Keys.
 They seem to be as plentiful in the Keys as the squirrels we see here in Canada.
 For tourists like us, it is fascinating to see these pre-historic lizards wandering around.
-For the majority of Florida Keys’ residents however, these invasive reptiles are considered more of a pest – and a threat to endangered plants – with a penchant for eating the beautiful flowers and fruits grown in the Florida Keys region.
+For the majority of Florida Keys’ residents, however, these invasive reptiles are considered more of a pest – and a threat to endangered plants – with a penchant for eating the beautiful flowers and fruits grown in the Florida Keys region.
 Green Iguanas can grow up to 4-6 feet in length!
 One of the resident Green Iguana’s at the Kona Kai Resort, Gallery & Botanic Gardens, where we stayed in Key Largo, was approximately 4 feet long (you can see this iguana in the tree in the photo below).

 The White Ibis is a common bird in Florida and the Florida Keys.
 With its distinctive long, curved, orange beak, this wading bird uses its tweezer-like long beak to probe into the mud, sand and soil to catch insects, snails and small crabs.
 These birds are rather tame around humans, and were curious enough to come quite close to us out by the water at Kona Kai.

-This slimy looking sea creature was found in the water, by my boyfriend, while snorkeling in the water in front of the Kona Kai Resort.
-A quick search on Google failed to bring me any answer as to what type of shell this is.
+This slimy looking sea creature was found in the water, by my partner, while snorkeling in the water in front of the Kona Kai Resort.
+A quick search on Google failed to bring me an answer as to what type of shell this is.
 If any of you know, I’d love to hear from you in the comment section at the end of this post.
 He/she was definitely slimy!!

 Not the best photo, but here is the Downy Woodpecker I spotted high up in a palm tree at the Kona Kai Resort.
 The hard-working woodpecker was leaving a lot of evidence behind.
 Look at all the holes he left in the trunk of this palm tree!

-If there was a critter to be found while on our trip through the Florida Keys, my boyfriend was the one to find it!
+If there was a critter to be found while on our trip through the Florida Keys, my partner was the one to find it!
 At John Pennekamp Coral Reef State Park, near Key Largo, his “eagle-eye” spotted this Florida Box Turtle rummaging through the forest.
 Shy at first, this Box Turtle slowly poked out his head, giving us a great look at his beautiful markings.
 He happily trotted off on the forest floor once we set him back down.

 Another find at John Pennekamp Coral Reef State Park was this beautiful Liguus Tree Snail.
 We were a little shocked to spot this magnificent shelled snail crawling up one of the trees situated along the path we were walking on.
 We are accustomed to finding shells like this in the ocean – not in the forest.